juwangvsu/cartographer/readme_carto_homepc.txt

 use_relative_pose:
 	match scan with previous scan and calculate the pose from relative pose this should be impl for all scanmatch_mode
+savepcdflag:
+	1 to save pcd files, 0 no save. if 1, carto slow down to crawl for b3 dataset.

 main interface:
 	must return the pose_estimate.